Rebates for Residential EV Chargers in Michigan

 Cherryland Electric Cop - MI

-Cherryland Electric Cop - MI has a program called "Cherryland EV Chargers" that offers rebates for EV Chargers installed in residences.
-The program is currently open with an expected end date of December 31st 2024.
+Customers of Cherryland Electric Cop - MI can qualify for rebates for residential EV chargers through their program called "Cherryland EVs."
+The program is currently open with an expected end date of December 31st 2025.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

-The Cherryland EV Chargers program offers a rebate of $800 per charger.
+The Cherryland EVs program offers a rebate of $500 per charger.
 The incentive may cover up to 100% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.

 Go to Cherryland Electric Cop - MI Website